n-igbokwe/react_native_setup/README.md

     - make sure you have imported in React (import React from 'react') <-- Make sure the first 'React' is uppercase!
     - if you are still seeing red, run the following command :  npm i --save-dev @types/react-native
     - the above command will import a bunch of node modules but we can just gitignore them later :)
+    - you will have to make a new .gitignore in the root of your project and put the new node modules inside there !
     This should fix your problem!